-In Oregon, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Oregon Comptroller every year to keep their information current.
+In Oregon, an LLC’s annual report is sometimes referred to as an annual renewal.
+By any name, this filing helps the state keep its records up-to-date regarding the business activities within its borders.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is the Oregon Annual Report?
 Why Is It Important?